Dodge Nitro Insurance Rates

 Rates are averaged for all Dodge Nitro models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on insurance for a Dodge Nitro consists of being safe and accident-free, having above-average credit, avoid buying unnecessary coverage, and possibly raising deductibles.
-Set aside time to shop around at least once a year by requesting rates from direct insurance companies like Progressive and GEICO, and also from several local insurance agents.
+Saving money on car insurance requires having a good driving record, having a good credit score, not filing small claims, and possibly raising deductibles.
+Make time to compare rates at least every other year by requesting quotes from direct car insurance companies like Progressive and GEICO, and also from several local insurance agents.

 - Increasing deductibles could save up to $200 each year